 Important Notice if you are planning a trip in early 2016

 The trail between the Kīlauea Point National Wildlife Refuge Office and Visitor Center and Daniel K. Inouye Kīlauea Point Lighthouse needs maintenance to be safe for the public.
-The U.S. Fish & Wildlife Service has announced, the Refuge and Lighthouse will be closed during maintenance activities, from approximately January 17 through April 30 2016.
+The U.S. Fish & Wildlife Service has announced the Refuge and Lighthouse will reopen on May 3, 2016 after being closed for more than 3 months.

 The Refuge And Our Mission